Why D&D Groups Need Session Notes

 How long can a D&D session recording be?

 Recording length depends on your subscription plan.
-The free trial includes 30 minutes, which is enough to test the bot during a short encounter or roleplay scene.
+The free trial includes one-time 30 minutes, which is enough to test the bot during a short encounter or roleplay scene, and it does not renew monthly.
+Record up to 5 uninterrupted hours with D&D Mode, perfect for marathon sessions.
 Paid plans range from 5 hours per month up to 100 hours per month, easily covering weekly four-hour sessions.
 The bot handles long recordings without issues, processing the audio in segments for accuracy.